sirupsen/vim-execrus/README.md

 if a `ctag` exists, jump to that.
 Execrus is all about making smart choices depending on context.

+There's an `alternative` lane in the default configuration.
+For example, in Ruby it runs the test your cursor is currently in.

 ![](https://raw.github.com/Sirupsen/vim-execrus/master/demo.gif)

 ## Installation